mtrybulec/R-Weighter/README.md

 # R-Weighter
-Iterative data weighting in R.

 A simple (for now) iterative data weighting algorithm in R.

-User example() to run R-Weighter on example data.
+Execute example() to run R-Weighter on example data.